BHAVIADWANI/NamasteTap/README.md

-# TapOne3 - Smart NFC Business Cards Platform
+# ONE3TAP - Smart Digital Visiting Cards Platform

 🚀 **One Tap, Three Connections** - The Future of Business Networking

-A Django web application for managing NFC-enabled digital business cards with role-based access control and comprehensive user management.
+A Django web application for managing digital visiting cards with role-based access control and comprehensive user management.

 ## ✨ Features